The Best of Beautiful Canadian Castles

 7. Chateau Lake Louise, Alberta

-Chateau Lake Louise, Alberta
+Chateau Lake Louise, Alberta in Canada

 Chateau Lake Louise was built over 100 years ago, overlooking the Emerald Lake as an outdoor alpinist base.
 Today the chateau serves as a luxury mountain resort enlisting among the top luxury hotels in Canada.
 The castle is magnificent with multiple luxury rooms, recently renovated with modern toilets now for tourists.
 The Chateau has been visited by many prominent people, including dozens of royals such as Prince Rainier of Monaco, and Queen Elizabeth II and Prince Phillip.